House Bill 2504 Fall 2011 Course Syllabus PSYC-1300-50 - Learning Framework

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|

 You will be required to complete chapter assignments that will include Take Action, Building Skills, and Critical Thinking exercises located in your textbook.
 These textbook assignments must be turned in at the beginning of each class.
 In addition to these exercises, I will provide several assignments from outside resources that you will be required to complete.
 You must complete your assignments from outside resources and submit these to me at the end of each class.

 The essay worksheet must be completed at the end of each chapter.
 You will use this worksheet to detail your thoughts on how you will apply or will apply the techniques and the course concepts.
 Select the study skill presented in the chapter and answer the questions, Why, What, How, and What If.
-These worksheets must be submitted to me after a chapter is covered.
+These worksheets must be submitted to me by the end of the week in which the chapter was covered.

 Critical Thinking Essay

 As a final course project, you will be required to write a Critical Thinking Essay.
 The essay should include a summary of course strategies and techniques that you found to be most beneficial to you by using the Essay Worksheet question format, Why, What, How, and What If.
 The worksheets are tools you should use to build the foundation for writing your Critical Thinking Essay.
 Your essay should describe how you apply or plan to apply the strategies to your academic, work place, or personal environment.

 1. Introductory paragraph – this paragraph should be short listing at least three skills you found most helpful.
 Example: “I learned many helpful things in Learning Frameworks, but the three skills that were most helpful to me were Time Management, Reading, and Note Taking.”

 The next four paragraphs should be supporting paragraphs that will focus on the following questions: